zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 There are many, full featured, Promise libraries out there.
 The [then](https://github.com/then) organization's [promise](https://github.com/then/promise) library takes a simpler approach.
 It is meant to be a simple implementation that meets the spec and nothing more.
 If you take a look at [their implementation](https://github.com/then/promise/blob/master/core.js), you should see it looks quite familiar. then/promise was the basis of the code for this article, we've *almost* built up the same Promise implementation.
 Thanks to Nathan Zadoks and Forbes Lindsay for their great library and work on JavaScript Promises.
 Forbes Lindsay is also the guy behind the [promisejs.org](http://promisejs.org) site mentioned at the start.

 There are some differences in the real implementation and what is here in this article.
 That is because there are more details in the Promise/A+ spec that I have not addressed.
-I recommend [reading the spec](http://promises-aplus.github.io/promises-spec/), it is short and straightforward.
+I recommend [reading the spec](http://promises-aplus.github.io/promises-spec/), it is short and pretty straightforward.

 ## Conclusion

 If you made it this far, then thanks for reading!
-We've covered the core of Promises, what is described in the spec.
-Most implementations offer much more functionality, such as `all()`, `denodeify()` and much more.
+We've covered the core of Promises, which is the only thing the spec addresses.
+Most implementations offer much more functionality, such as `all()`, `race()`, `denodeify()` and much more.
 I recommend browsing the [API docs for Bluebird](https://github.com/petkaantonov/bluebird/blob/master/API.md) to see what all is possible with Promises.

 Once I came to understand how Promises worked and their caveats, I came to really like them.
 They have lead to very clean and elegant code in my projects.
 There's so much more to talk about too, this article is just the beginning!

-You should [follow me on Twitter](http://twitter.com/cityfortyone) to find out when I write another guide like this.
+If you enjoyed this, you should [follow me on Twitter](http://twitter.com/cityfortyone) to find out when I write another guide like this.